Otis College of Art and Design

-Otis College of Art and Design is a private art and design school in Los Angeles, California.
+Otis College of Art and Design is a private art and design school in Los Angeles, California, United States.
 Established in 1918, it was the city's first independent professional school of art.
 The main campus is located in the former IBM Aerospace headquarters at 9045 Lincoln Boulevard in Westchester, Los Angeles.
 The school's programs, accredited by the WSCUC and National Association of Schools of Art and Design, include BFA and MFA degrees.

 History

 Otis, long considered one of the major art institutions in California, began in 1918, when Los Angeles Times founder Harrison Gray Otis bequeathed his Westlake, Los Angeles, property to start the first public, independent professional school of art in Southern California.
+However, Otis would not live to see the college's grand opening as he died the previous year in 1917.
 The current Otis College main campus (since spring 1997) is located in the Westchester area of Los Angeles, close to the Los Angeles International Airport.
-The main building (built in 1963) was designed by architect Eliot Noyes for IBM and is famous for its computer "punched card" style windows.
+The main building (built in 1963) was designed by architect Eliot Noyes for IBM, and is famous for its computer "punched card" style windows.

 The building was extensively remodeled in 1997 by the college when it moved from its original location across the street from MacArthur Park near downtown Los Angeles.
 The Galef Center, made for the Fine Arts department, was designed by Fredrick Fisher and built in 2001.

 A ceramics school was begun by Peter Voulkos at Otis in the 1950s and was part of art movements like the Craft-to-Art movement, also known as the American Clay Revolution, which influenced the Ferus Gallery scene of the 1960s.
 Many prominent artists associated with Southern California's Light and Space movement were involved with the school, as well as leaders of the conceptual art world of the 1970s.
 Moreover, Otis nurtured significant Latino artists, including Marisol Escobar, and the mural group Los Four also originated at Otis in the 1970s.

 The school was originally named Otis Art Institute.
-From 1978 until 1991, it was affiliated with New York's Parsons School of Design and known as Otis-Parsons (full name: Otis Art Institute of Parsons School of Design, A Division of the New School for Social Research).
+From 1978 until 1991, it was affiliated with New York's Parsons School of Design and known as Otis–Parsons (full name: Otis Art Institute of Parsons School of Design, a division of the New School for Social Research).
 This affiliation allowed students to spend a semester or more at the Parsons schools in New York and Paris.
-In Summer 1991, it became independent again and known as Otis College of Art and Design.
+In summer 1991, it became independent again and known as Otis College of Art and Design.

 As of 2005, it is one of the most culturally diverse private schools of art and design in the country.
-In 2022, the college received the largest donation in its history from the Spiegel Family Fund, which was founded by CEO of Snapchat (Snap Inc.) Evan Spiegel.
+In 2022, the college received the largest donation in its history from the Spiegel Family Fund, which was founded by CEO of Snapchat (Snap Inc.), Evan Spiegel.
 The donation paid off the debt of the graduating class, 77% of whom identify as people of color.

-Rankings
+The president of Otis College is Charles Hirschhorn, since June 2020.

-The Economist ranked Otis College of Art and Design 6th among national universities in its 2015 ranking of the U.S. best colleges for 'Value of Education' based on sophisticated evaluation method and by alumni earnings above expectation.
-Money Magazine ranked Otis fourth for "Best Value Added College."
+Rankings and programs